Skip to content

 I wonder if a tool to pin all dependencies already exists, but I can't find it.
 It's not the same as npm shrinkwrap.

-rarkins added a commit that referenced this issue Jan 10, 2017
+added a commit that references this issue on Jan 10, 2017

-@github-actions github-actions bot locked as resolved and limited conversation to collaborators Dec 16, 2020
+locked as resolved and limited conversation to collaborators on Dec 16, 2020

 Labels